-Her paintings refer to the Dreaming path of a group of Tingari women who travelled through Mukula gathering bush foods.
+Yinarupa Nangala was born in the Kiwirrkura region of Western Australia.
+She is a second generation Papunya Tula artist, the daughter of the late Anatjari Tjampitjinpa.
+She began painting in 1996 and in 2009 was the winner of the Telstra and Torres Strait Islander Painting Award for Mukala, the painting of a rock hole site of Mukala, east of Jupiter Well in Western Australia.
+Her paintings refer to the Dreaming path of a group of Tingari women who traveled through Mukula gathering bush foods.
 During ancestral times a large group of women came from the west and stopped at this site to perform the ceremonies associated with the area.
-The women, represented in the painting by the ‘U’ shapes, later continued their travels towards the east, passing through Ngaminya, Kiwirrkurra and Wirrulnga on their way to Wilkinkarra (Lake Mackay).
-As the women travelled they gathered a variety of bush foods including kampurarrpa berries (desert raisin) from the small shrub Solanum centrale, and pura (bush tomato) from the plant Solanum chippendalei.
-The shapes in the painting represent the features of the country through which they travelled as well as the bush foods they gathered.
+The women, represented in the painting by the ‘U’ shapes, later continued their travels towards the east, passing through Ngaminya, Kiwirrkurra, and Wirrulnga on their way to Wilkinkarra (Lake Mackay).
+As the women traveled they gathered a variety of bush foods including kampurarrpa berries (desert raisin) from the small shrub Solanum centrale, and pura (bush tomato) from the plant Solanum Chippendale.
+The shapes in the painting represent the features of the country through which they traveled as well as the bush foods they gathered.